The benzene ring is very important in organic chemistry. Compounds with a benzene ring are called aromatic compounds.

 It is somewhat confusing to a thing that it attracts electrons while giving them.
 This is because, in halogens, there are two completely different effects.

 As mentioned above, the halogen substituents have ortho-para-orientation because of the resonance effect.
 The effect of resonance is usually stronger than electronegativity.
 Therefore, hydroxy (-OH) and methoxy (-OCH3) and amino (-NH2) groups are electron-donating groups and have a higher electron density in the benzene ring.

 However, halogens are known for their strong electronegativity.
 The phenomenon that strongly attracts electrons due to electronegativity is the inductive effect.
 In halogens, the inductive effect is stronger, resulting in a lower electron density on the benzene ring and weaker reactivity.

-- Resonance effect: higher electron density on the aromatic ring (ortho-meta-orientation).
+- Resonance effect: higher electron density on the aromatic ring (ortho-para-orientation).

 - Inductive effect: lower electron density on the aromatic ring.

 In halogens, there are two completely different functions.
-As a result, although they exhibit ortho-meta orientation, they are less reactive in electrophilic substitution reactions by attracting electrons on the benzene ring.
+As a result, although they exhibit ortho-para orientation, they are less reactive in electrophilic substitution reactions by attracting electrons on the benzene ring.